-Here, the Census Bureau's experts have spent years publicly and transparently crafting a disclosure avoidance system to face today's threats.
-Forcing the Census Bureau to produce the data withheld in this litigation would severely compromise and weaken the confidentiality protections of the DAS.
-Second Abowd Decl. ¶ 57.
-And if Title 13's confidentiality provisions are construed narrowly to preclude the Census Bureau from accounting for the mosaic effect, then the Census Bureau's disclosure avoidance system will be utterly exposed to all manner of FOIA requests.
-Because the DAS depends on having limits to the number of invariants in the data set, any new FOIA suit that forces the disclosure of additional data would effectively create new invariants that expose the 2020 Census data to greater risk of reconstruction and re-identification attacks.
-Courts elsewhere in the FOIA context, particularly in national security and law enforcement matters, understand this mosaic-effect risk and permit the government to rely on it to justify withholdings.
+Further, this case cannot be viewed in a vacuum.
+If the Court agrees with Fair Lines that Title 13's confidentiality provisions do not permit the Census Bureau to account for the mosaic effect, then the Census Bureau's disclosure avoidance system will be utterly exposed to all manner of FOIA requests.
+Because the DAS depends on having limits to the number of invariants in the data set, any new FOIA suit that forces the disclosure of additional data would effectively create new invariants that expose the 2020 Census data to greater risk of reconstruction and reidentification attacks.
+Courts elsewhere in the FOIA context understand this risk.
 See Whittaker v.
-DOJ, No. 18-CV-01434 (APM), 2020 WL 6075681, at 5 (D.D.C.
+U.S. Department of Justice, No. 18-CV-01434 (APM), 2020 WL 6075681, at 5 (D.D.C.
 Oct.
 15, 2020) ("The [mosaic] theory 'finds support in both Supreme Court and D.C.
 Circuit precedent' and '[a]s a result, in cases implicating national security, courts have permitted the government to rely on [a mosaic approach] to justify withholding agency records that form only a small piece of the larger puzzle." (quoting Shapiro v.
-DOJ, 239 F. Supp.
+U.S. Dep't of Justice, 239 F. Supp.
 3d 100, 115 (D.D.C.
-2017)).
+2017?).
+In this case, the subject is group quarters population data, but there is virtually no limit to the other types of data FOIA requesters could seek.
+And there is no way for the Census Bureau to account for the introduction of unexpected invariants imposed through the guise of FOIA requests because the DAS is based on a defined and limited universe of invariants.